rla/cooling/README.md

  * Supports 2 thermal sensors.
  * Error signal output.
  * Can be controlled/queried over RS-232 interface.
- * NodeJS library to manipulate the device from PC.
  * Command-line client to query/debug/control the device.
  * Hardware design and source code is MIT-licensed.